Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Colonia Tres Reyes is located about 11 kilometers from downtown Cancun on the Cancun-Merida highway.

-It is a small town, made up of a few thousand residents.
-In recent years it has been in the news because of an alarming increase in homicides.
+It is a small town with a few thousand residents.
+In recent years it has been in the Cancun news because of an alarming increase in homicides.

 3. Santa Cecilia

 Due to recent drug cartel violence, this area has seen an increase in homicides and violent crime.
-Last year, the police ministry did a large-scale operation in this area to try to find and arrest criminals.
+It has been the target of repeated large-scale police operations in recent years.

 4. Valle Verde